Kenneth Morris Lee

 Leveling Base - What a Relief!

-Manfrotto 438 Manfrotto 438A leveling tripod base like the Manfrotto 438 sits just below the tripod head (see yellow arrow).
+Manfrotto 438 A leveling tripod base like the Manfrotto 438 sits just below the tripod head (see yellow arrow).
 You get a level platform without having to adjust the legs of your tripod.
 This piece of equipment doesn't weigh very much but makes life much easier - especially when shooting in the field, where the ground is rarely level.

-With such an arrangement, we can pan the head horizontally (or move the 3 gears of the 410 head in any direction we like) and we don't have to correct anything afterwards.
+With such an arrangement, we can pan the head horizontally (or move the 3 gears of the 410 head in any direction we like) and we don't have to correct anything afterward.
 To adjust the leveling base, just loosen the lever and use the bubble level.
 It's much faster than changing the length of the tripod legs.
 If you've ever tried to work with a tripod that isn't level, you'll appreciate this improvement !

-To see a nice Youtube video about the Manfrotto 438, click here.
+To see a nice YouTube video about the Manfrotto 438, click here.

 Printing Accurate Colors

 Atkinson Test Image At right is an image which can tell you if your monitor and printer are reasonably color-calibrated and profiled.
 Click on it to see it full-sized.
 You should be able to see all the shades of all the colors.
-Can you see the purple rocks in the fish bowl ?
+Can you see the purple rocks in the fishbowl ?
 Is there plenty of detail in the shadows of the sand dunes ?

 Now print these images on your printer and see if the final results looks like what you see on your monitor.
 Ideally, they should match, very closely.
 If they don't match, then perhaps your monitor is off or your printer needs to be profiled...
 Probably both !